kenchoong/little-lives/README.md

-Sorry, no time to write this README in a nicely way, not enough time Have a lot need to do, validation etc, when have time, we talk more about it.
+Sorry, no time to write this README in a nicely way, not enough time and also the commit message, no time for that as well Have a lot need to do, validation etc, when have time, we talk more about it.
 Thanks for reading